 It is important that the personal data that we hold about you is accurate and up to date therefore please let us know if your personal data changes during your relationship with us.

 Who to Contact In Relation To the Processing Of Your Data?

 If you have any queries or requests in connection with our processing of your personal data, you can get in touch with us using the following contact details.
 Please note our preferred method of contact is email.

 Dublin 3, Ireland, D03 H2N1

-If you are not happy with regards how we are processing your personal data please note that members of the public have the right to lodge a complaint with the Information Commissioner’s Office (ICO) and guidelines on how to do this can be found on their website: https://ico.org.uk/global/privacy-notice/making-a-complaint/
+If you are not happy with regards how we are processing your personal data please note that members of the public have the right to lodge a complaint with the office of the Information Commissioner’s Office (ICO) and guidelines on how to do this can be found on their website: https://ico.org.uk/global/privacy-notice/making-a-complaint/